Leg Spider Veins and Thread Veins

 For these reasons, people with leg spider veins should be carefully assessed and have proper medical investigations before treatment and the injection should be carried out by properly trained healthcare professionals who are competent and how are regulated to prescribe medicines (doctors, nurses and independent prescribers).

 Spider veins have a typical appearance and most people instantly recognise them.
 They can occur anywhere on the leg but they are frequently found on the outer thigh, inner calf and around the ankle.

 In my practice, the majority of people asking for advice or treatment are women.
 Of course, men get them too, but because men have hairy legs and tend to wear trousers, spider veins are of more concern to women than to men.

-Young women with no symptoms usually have no underlying issues with the veins underneath the skin and in this situation, the spider veins are said to be “idiopathic”.
-Women who have symptoms such as leg throbbing, swelling or leg discomfort, may have underlying vein problems or even varicose veins.
+Young women with no symptoms may have no underlying issues with the veins underneath the skin and in this situation, the spider veins are said to be “idiopathic”.
+Women who have symptoms such as leg throbbing, swelling or leg discomfort, usually have underlying vein problems or even varicose veins.
 In this situation, the spider veins are said to be “secondary”.
 This is an important point, because people with idiopathic spider veins can have injection treatments pretty much straight away, whereas, people with secondary spider veins are best advised to have a leg check up with an ultrasound scan.

 When are spider veins a problem?

 For most people, it is the unsightly appearance of the spider veins that causes embarrassment, poor self-esteem and lack of confidence.
 This is often the motivation for seeking help.
 For others, symptoms such as leg ache, throbbing and swelling may cause concern.